Skip to content

 • The integration reduces delays and rework by bringing legal research and citation review into active case strategy and drafting.

-• Personal injury firms strengthen case quality by aligning factual analysis and legal validation earlier in the case lifecycle.
+• Plaintiff firms strengthen case quality by aligning factual analysis and legal validation earlier in the case lifecycle.

 In personal injury litigation, building a strong case requires more than gathering facts.
-Attorneys must test case narratives against jurisdiction-specific rules, precedent, and defensible legal arguments as cases evolve.
-Yet for many firms, case intelligence and legal research still operate in separate workflows, creating delays, rework, and uncertainty during case development.
+Attorneys must evaluate case narratives against jurisdiction-specific rules and precedent, then construct clear, defensible arguments that anticipate challenges and withstand scrutiny.
+Yet in many firms, case intelligence still operates separately from the tools that support legal research and strategy, slowing case development and creating rework and uncertainty.

-Thomson Reuters is helping close that gap by expanding its collaboration with Supio, a leading AI platform transforming how plaintiff firms advocate for clients.
-Through an industry-first integration with Westlaw Advantage, part of Cocounsel Legal, attorneys can move seamlessly from analyzing case facts in Supio to validating arguments with trusted legal research, all without breaking their workflow.
+Thomson Reuters is helping close that gap by expanding its collaboration with Supio, the leading agentic AI platform transforming how plaintiff firms advocate for clients.
+Through an industry-first integration with Westlaw Advantage, attorneys can move seamlessly from case facts to validated arguments, using trusted legal research within Supio.

 Supio was a natural fit for Westlaw Advantage, bringing together trusted case intelligence with Westlaw’s legal research in a way that’s purpose-built for personal injury attorneys.
 With this integration, attorneys can move directly from case facts to validated legal arguments, with confidence that every piece of case information meets the fiduciary-grade standard their clients deserve.
 This is a meaningful step forward in our work with Supio, and reflects our commitment to delivering AI-powered solutions that help attorneys build and present the most legally sound cases for their clients.Aaron Rademacher, General Manager of Small Law at Thomson Reuters